indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • When a tenant breaches a lease agreement

-• Return of money paid for poor work or a property gotten illegally
+• Return of money paid for poor work or a property obtained illegally

 • When an individual fails to pay for services rendered by another person